 The following table provides information on the estimated revenues and profit or loss that would have been included in the consolidated statement of comprehensive income, if the acquisition had occurred at the beginning of the reporting period (i.e. as at 1 January 2022 or as at 1 January 2021); this financial information was derived from the statutory or IFRS financial statements of the acquired entities.

-In millions of EUR 2022 Total Revenue of the acquirees recognised in the year ended 31 December 2022 16 Profit (loss) of the acquires recognised in the year ended 31 December 2022 1
+2022 Total Revenue of the acquirees recognised in the year ended 31 December 2022 Profit (loss) of the acquires recognised in the year ended 31 December 2022 1